 King’s Restaurant: A Family Friendly Tradition

-King’s has been a community staple in Newtown for the past 16 years, with the father-son duo Nick and Daniel Pirraglia taking ownership of the restaurant in April 2012.
+King’s has been a community staple in Newtown for years, with the father-son duo Nick and Daniel Pirraglia taking ownership of the restaurant in April 2012.

 Guests who choose to dine on the patio can enjoy the warm weather shaded under the tables’ large umbrellas, or customers can choose to eat in the blue gazebo.
 Inside the cozy, wood-paneled building, customers can order a wide variety of breakfast and lunch foods at affordable prices.

 Known for the large “king”-sized meal portions, the menu cover explains that King’s is “Where your family is treated like royalty.”

 Many of the servers, like manager Debby Nehez, have built bonds with longtime customers and know their regulars on a first-name basis.

 “They are part of our family and our life here,” said Ms Nehez.